 For the Fried Asparagus:

-- Create the batter by combining together all dry ingredients in a bowl.
+- Make the batter by combining together all dry ingredients in a bowl.

-- Dip the asparagus spears in the batter, making certain they are fully covered, then place into the heated oil.
+- Dip the asparagus spears in the batter, ensuring they are fully covered, then place them into the heated oil.

 - Work fast so spears are cooked equally, and don’t overcrowd your pan.

-- Fry asparagus for about 4-5 minutes, ensuring to get even browning.
+- Fry asparagus for about 4-5 minutes to get even browning.

 - Skim off the excess floating batter bits to stop them from burning.